leeper/opinioncourse/Notes/Week13.md

 * What are the implications of a "pressure system" that is biased toward corporations and the wealthy?
 How might this influence opinion-policy congruence?

 ## Pedersen ##
+* Whereas Schlozman simply looked at the composition of the interest group population.
+Pedersen looks at influence.
+Which is a better approach for understanding the role of groups in government policymaking and the representation of public opinion?
+* How does the author define influence?
+What alternative definitions are available?
+(28--30)
+* How does the author *measure* influence?
+Are there any problems with these approaches?
+(30--31)
+ * How similar are the two measures?
+(35--36)
+* How much influence do groups seem to have on policymaking?
+* Does Pedersen miss anything by focusing on interest organizations but not accounting for opinion directly (as in Jacobs and Page's analysis from Week 12)?